 If you are completing customs declarations yourself and have followed the correct processes, but your goods do not clear customs at the UK border for some reason, you can contact the National Clearance Hubopens in a new window to get help.

 Even if you appoint an expert to support you, it is still your responsibility to provide accurate information for any documentation required.
-ChamberCustomsopens in a new window, an advisory, training and brokerage service provided by Chambers of Commerce across the UK, can train staff and advise you on how to deal with customs processes whatever your company’s preferred approach.

-You can also watch this HM Revenue & Customs video which gives more information about how a customs intermediary or agent can help you:
+You can watch this HM Revenue & Customs video which gives more information about how a customs intermediary or agent can help you:

 Export declarations